Master of Architecture: MArch 2

-This four-semester program is for strong architectural design students beginning their studies in either a fall or spring semester who hold baccalaureate degrees in architecture (a BS in Architecture, typically, or a professional degree from outside of the United States).
+This four-semester program is for strong architectural design students beginning their studies who hold baccalaureate degrees in architecture (a BS in Architecture, typically, or a professional degree from outside of the United States).
 Students are considered for placement in the MArch 2 curriculum on the basis of design portfolio evaluation and the extent of their undergraduate architectural studies.
 Placement in this curriculum is highly selective.
-The MArch 2 program includes advanced design studios leading to more advanced elective work and the Degree Project.
-This 60-credit program leads to a professionally accredited Master of Architecture degree.
+The MArch 2 program begins with the final comprehensive core studio (ARCH 419) and concludes with the Degree Project.
+This 75-credit program leads to a professionally accredited Master of Architecture degree.

 - Building Systems (ARCH 445)